Liam5650/Metroidvania-Game-Core/README.md

 To allow the player to save the game, place the "Save Station" prefab from the "Environment/Save Points" folder anywhere in the world.
 The upper platform will begin to depress when the player stands on it, and will trigger a save to be made once it is fully depressed.
 The save data contains a variety of information in regards to player state, as well as lists that hold the state of various upgrade / event identifiers set using their respective "Upgrade ID" / "Event ID" fields on the objects.
 It is important to make sure each pickup / event uses a unique integer in a range from 0 to the size of the array for its "ID" field, as each integer maps to only a single position in the coressponding array.
 A value of 0 at an index means that the object has not been collected / triggered, whereas a value of 1 means it has.
 Here is a closer look at everything that the "PlayerData" class contains:

 ![SaveData](https://github.com/Liam5650/Metroidvania-Game-Core/blob/main/READMEImages/SaveData.jpg)

+When starting a new game, the player loads into the room specified by the "roomName" string (by default, this is set to "Room1"), and at the position specified by "playerPosition (by default, x=27, y=9, z=0).
+Make sure to set these appropriately if your initial room name or player position is different.

 ### Player